🥱 TLDR: you can only use

 select_related QuerySet method is a great way to easily reduce the query count when you know you will be following

 ForeignKey relationships after the query has been performed.
-The Django documentation takes specific note of this:
+From the Django documentation:

 select_relatedis a performance booster which results in a single more complex query but means later use of foreign-key relationships won’t require database queries.